 - a) The ETS for each disposal vessel shall be in operation for all dredging and disposal activities and shall record the full round trip for each loading and disposal from the point of dredging to the disposal site and return to the point of dredging.
 The Contracting Officer shall be notified immediately in the event of ETS failure and all dredging operations for the vessel shall cease until the ETS is fully operational.
-Any delays resulting from ETS failure shall be at the Contractor's expense. - b) Data shall be collected, during the dredging and disposal cycle (NOTE: A dredging and disposal cycle constitutes the time from commencement of dredging to complete discharge of the material), at least every 0.25 nautical mile or every 4 minutes during travel to and from the ODMDS and every twelve seconds or every 30 feet of travel within the ODMDS and while hull status is open. - c) Plot Reporting (2 types): - 1.
-Tracking Plot For each disposal event, data collected while the disposal vessel is in the vicinity of the disposal area shall be plotted in chart form, in 200-foot intervals, to show the track and draft of the disposal vessel approaching and traversing the disposal area.
-The plot shall identify the exact position at which the dump commenced. - 2.
-Scatter Plot Following completion of all disposal events, a single and separate plot will be prepared to show the exact disposal locations of all dumps.
-Every plotted location shall coincide with the beginning of the respective dump.
-Each dump shall be labeled with the corresponding Trip Number and shall be at a small but readable scale. - 3.
-Summary Table A spreadsheet which contains all of the information in the log(s) above shall be prepared and shall correspond to the exact dump locations represented on the Scatter Plot. - d) ETS data and log data required by Section 3.2 shall be provided to EPA Region 4 on a weekly or more frequent basis (within one week of disposal).
-Data shall be submitted to EPA Region 4 as an eXtensible Markup Language (XML) document via Internet e-mail to DisposalDataR4@epa.gov.
-XML data file format specifications are available from EPA
+Any delays resulting from ETS failure shall be at the Contractor's expense. - b) Data shall be collected, during the dredging and disposal cycle (NOTE: A dredging and disposal cycle constitutes the time from commencement of dredging to complete discharge of the material), at least every 500 feet during travel to and from the ODMDS and every minute or every 200 feet of travel, whichever is smaller, while approaching within 1,000 feet and within the ODMDS.
+State Plane coordinates shall be reported to the nearest foot and latitude and longitude coordinates shall be reported as decimal degrees to 6 decimals.
+Westerly longitudes are to be reported as negative.
+Draft readings shall be recorded in feet out to 2 decimals.
+If the Electronic positioning system fails or navigation problems are detected, all disposal operations shall cease until the failure or navigation problems are corrected..